ray-project/ray/doc/source/workflows/concepts.rst

 Objects
 ~~~~~~~
 Large data objects can be stored in the Ray object store.
-References to these objects can be passed into and returned from steps.
-Objects are checkpointed when initially returned from a step.
-After checkpointing, the object can be shared among any number of workflow steps at memory-speed via the Ray object store.
+References to these objects can be passed into and returned from tasks.
+Objects are checkpointed when initially returned from a task.
+After checkpointing, the object can be shared among any number of workflow tasks at memory-speed via the Ray object store.

 .. code-block:: python
     :caption: Using Ray objects in a workflow: